-A Working Theory of Action for P-3 Community Partnerships
+A Theory of Action and 7 Principles for P-3 Community Partnerships

 7 Principles of Effective P-3 Community Partnerships

-Implement Whole Child Approaches Systematically.
-Support elementary schools, preschools, and other P-3 organizations in fostering cognitive and linguistic learning while integrating social-emotional learning, character development, and physical and mental health as core components of their mission.
+- Implement Whole Child Approaches Systematically.
+Support elementary schools, preschools, and other P-3 organizations in improving cognitive and linguistic learning while deepening supports for social-emotional learning, character development, and physical and mental health as core components of their mission.

 - Family Partnerships, Support, and Social Ties